grid-line

 The investing landscape is changing faster than ever before.

 Investor preferences are constantly shifting.
-And technological advances allow investors to construct portfolios in new ways.
+And technological advances are allowing investors to construct portfolios in new ways.

 Below is a list of the top trends impacting the world of investing right now.